Rudi Garcia

-Rudi José Garcia (/fr/; /es/; (Note: In isolation, Garcia is pronounced /es/) born 20 February 1964) is a French professional football manager and former player who is currently the head coach of the Belgium national team.
+Rudi José Garcia (/fr/; /es/; (Note: In isolation, Garcia is pronounced /es/) born 20 February 1964) is a French professional football manager and former player who was most recently the head coach of the Belgium national team.

 Garcia began his professional career with Lille, and went on to have stints with multiple other French sides.
 As a manager, he has coached clubs including Lille, Roma, Marseille, Lyon, Al Nassr, and Napoli.
 Garcia was named the head coach of Belgium in 2025.

 Early life

-Rudi Garcia's father, José, was a Spanish expatriate who played football at a professional level for Sedan and Dunkerque.
+Rudi Garcia's father, José, was a Spanish expatriate who played football at a professional level in France for Sedan and Dunkerque.
 His grandparents had left Andalusia for the Ardennes region during the Spanish Civil War.
 Garcia is named after German cyclist Rudi Altig.

-Between 1992 and 1994, Garcia enrolled for university, and gained a DEUG and a STAPS degree at Orsay, as well as French qualifications that entitled him to manage a youth training centre.
+Between 1992 and 1994, Garcia was enrolled in university, and gained a DEUG and a STAPS degree at Orsay, as well as French qualifications that entitled him to manage a youth training centre.